Summer Adventure Camp FAQs

 Summer camps at Marine Discovery Center are designed for children to experience the water through our hands-on, feet-wet programs.
 All of our summer camp programs will include island exploration, science activities, marine-related arts and crafts, nature hikes, a t-shirt, and a photo show of your child’s week at camp!

-All of our camps currently are full.
+Most of our camps currently are full.
 Due to very high demand we currently are not accepting more inquiries for waiting lists.

 When are Marine Discovery Center Summer Adventure camps?

 Our 2021 Marine Discovery Center Summer Adventure camps are offered starting June 7 through August 13.
 Camp hours are Monday – Friday 8:30 a.m.-3:00 p.m.
 View our 2021 Summer Camp Schedule.

 Where do Marine Discovery Center Summer Adventure camps meet?

 Upon arrival on the first day of camp, your child will be directed to the classroom or the learning lab at MDC.
 Younger camps usually meet in the classroom and older camps in the learning lab.

 How do I register my child for camp?

 Most of our 2021 camps currently are full.
 Visit our Summer Camp Schedule Page to find out what camps are available and to register.

 When is my child’s reservation for camp confirmed?

 Your reservation is confirmed when full payment and registration information is received and processed.
 Reservations are made on a first come, first serve basis.